gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/instructions.md

 ### Go Baby Go cars usually get a PVC pipe frame with a backrest
 It's easier to fit a frame to a blockier car with more right angles
 ### The joystick can be connected to the frame, or it can be put on the end of an "adjustable photo arm"
-[Here](https://github.com/gobabygocarswithjoysticks/index?tab=readme-ov-file#cad) are some 3D printed parts that could be used to hold the joystick
+[Here](https://github.com/gobabygocarswithjoysticks/index?tab=readme-ov-file#cad) are some 3D printed parts that could be used to hold the joystick.

 ---

 # Disconnect the battery
 ### If possible, disconnect one wire from the battery to keep the circuit off while you are working on it.
-Some cars have a spade terminal that has to be connected to the battery of a new car.
+Some cars have a spade terminal that comes disconnected from the battery of a new car.

 # Wire the PCB to the motors
 ## Find the motors
 ### The motors are usually under the seat of the car
 ## Prepare the motor wires
-### Cut the wires to the motors
+### Cut the plugs off the ends of the motor wires
 ### Strip the insulation off the ends of the wires
 ## Connect the motors to the PCB
 ### The motors can be reversed or swapped left/right in software later.